ManuRodriguezC/holbertonschool-validation/module2_task0/README.md

 # Project Life-cicle

-* Build: Compilethe source code of the application
+* build: Compilethe source code of the application

-* Run: Run the application in background
+* run: Run the application in background

-* Stop: Stop the application
+* stop: Stop the application

 * clean: Delte the files

-* Test: You want to test it to ensure that it behaves as expected.
+* test: You want to test it to ensure that it behaves as expected.
 With the application started, you may want to use the command line curl

-* Help: Print all target make
+* help: Print all target make